-In July 2018, Abby Hillier (U6) travelled to Ecuador to take part in a Round Square International Service Project in Ecuador.
-Abby said ‘originally, I came on this project just to help the local community.
-However, while here I think my focus changed to trying to grow as an individual and to make lifelong friendships and experiences.
-On the first working day it was a shock when my group was set the task of making concrete, when they said mix concrete I had expected a mechanical mixer but no, it was just a heap of all the materials and the group using shovels to mix it all together.
-It was back breaking work and I don’t know how I’ll ever recover.
+In July 2018, Abby Hillier (U6) travelled to Ecuador to take part in a Round Square International Service Project.
+Abby said, ‘Originally, I went on this project just to help the local community.
+However, while there I think my focus changed to trying to grow as an individual and to make lifelong friendships and experiences.
+On the first working day it was a shock when my group was set the task of making concrete.
+When they said mix concrete I had expected a mechanical mixer but no, it was just a heap of all the materials and the group using shovels to mix it all together.
+It was back breaking work and I don’t know if I’ll ever recover!
 The work was tough, but the cultural days and activities made it all worthwhile, from seeing how coffee is made to learning salsa.
 This experience allowed me to branch out and feel more like my true self than ever before.
-I would recommend this to anyone whether you are extroverted or introverted this is a once in a lifetime opportunity you will never forget’.
+I would recommend this to anyone.
+Whether you are extroverted or introverted, this is a once in a lifetime opportunity you will never forget’.

 The Conference was hosted by three Global Member Schools: St George’s Grammar School, St Cyprian’s School and Bridge House School, who put on an outstanding and inspirational event over five days, bringing together 1,127 delegates from 47 different countries.
 Westfield was designated Bridge House School in the stunning Stellenbosch region close to Cape Town.
 Delegates enjoyed five days of service, adventure, internationalism and guest speakers of the highest calibre on the theme ‘Unite to Ignite the Fire Within’.

-In 2018 Responding to the challenge to ‘Bring your difference’ (the conference theme) over 16 days from 20th September to 6th October 1,150 student and adult delegates from 170 schools across the globe assembled in Canada for the Round Square International Conference 2018.
+In September 2018, Responding to the challenge of the conference theme ‘Bring your difference’ (1,150 student and adult delegates from 170 schools across the globe assembled in Canada for the 2018 Round Square International Conference.

 The Conference was hosted by three schools (Lower Canada College, Asbury College and Appleby College), each of which put on an outstanding and inspirational event over the course of a week.
 Created by the students of the three host schools, the theme ‘Bring your difference’ was a true multicultural celebration of uniqueness and diversity.
 The official conference logo, designed by Marin Papulkas, a student from Appleby College, shows two children hand clasped in unity, looking up at two ‘balloons’ styled out of finger prints.
 The conference offered an exciting programme of speakers, workshops, activities and adventure.

 Girls are involved in service in both the local and wider, international community.
-Upper Four girls have the opportunity to participate in a variety of service projects in the Archbishop of York Youth Trust Award.
+Girls in Year 9 have the opportunity to participate in a variety of service projects as part of the Archbishop of York Youth Trust Award.
 This is a useful stepping stone to the Bronze Duke of Edinburgh's Award Scheme.

 A large amount of money is regularly raised for charities, including North of England Children's Cancer Run, St.Oswald's Hospice, National Blind Children's Society, Action Medical Research and The Children's Foundation, to name but a few.